-Alicia Netterville joined the firm as a part of the Litigation and Labor and Employment Practice Groups after completing a clerkship with the Honorable Carlton W. Reeves of the U.S. District Court, Southern District of Mississippi.
+Alicia Netterville joined the firm as a part of the Cybersecurity and Privacy, Litigation, and Labor and Employment practice groups after completing a clerkship with the Hon.
+Carlton W. Reeves of the U.S. District Court, Southern District of Mississippi.

 Prior to law school, Alicia worked as a state-registered lobbyist with the Mississippi Center for Justice and drafted statewide welfare reform policy with the Mississippi Department of Human Services.
-Alicia also worked in the areas of community and economic develop with non-profit and higher education organizations in the Mississippi Delta.
+She also worked in the areas of community and economic develop with non-profit and higher education organizations in the Mississippi Delta.

 Alicia graduated from the University of Mississippi School of Law (magna cum laude), where she served on the Mississippi Moot Court Board and the Dean’s Leadership Council.
 She was also a member of the Black Law Students Association, the Mississippi Defense Lawyers Association and the Public Interest Law Foundation.